Defines functions for working with expression functions and their applications

 arityOfEF

 Compute the arity of a given expression function.
-If ef
+If ef is not an

 expression function (as judged by